All about the joint-ownership property laws in Dubai

 - Approval to accredit an authorised signature for the development’s escrow account

-- Approval to appoint a financial auditor for audit
+- Approval to appoint a financial auditor for the audit

 - Approval/renewal of a financial auditing company application